Hebrews Chapter 7

 11. Therefore, if perfection was indeed through the Levitical priesthood – for the people have received it under the law – why was there still need for another priest to arise according to the order of Melchizedek, and not to be called according to the order of Aaron?

-12. For in the priesthood being changed; a change of law also happens by necessity.
+12. For in the priesthood being changed, a change of law also happens by necessity.

-13. For the One about whom these things are spoken *belongs to another tribe, from which no one has attended the altar.
+13. For the One about whom these things are spoken *belongs to another tribe, from which no one has attended to the altar.

 14. For it’s obvious that our Lord has arisen from Judah, a tribe about which Moses said nothing concerning priests.